asalih/elasticsearch-lim/README.md

 # Installation

 Download and build with go.
-When you build successfuly, just edit ".env" file and run.
+When you build successfully, just edit ".env" file and run.

 - ELASTICSEARCH_SOURCE_URL = Gets the index stats node stats from this url
 - ELASTICSEARCH_TARGET_URL = Posts the calculated url here.
 It uses the other elasticsearch server to keep data, like marvel.